Quantum state heralding using photonic integrated circuits with free electrons: Correspondence to modal decomposition

 In the case of an optical cavity, the optical modes are well-defined bosonic modes.
-As long as the electron energy resolution does not resolve frequency structure of the optical mode, the treatment is valid.
+As long as the electron energy resolution does not resolve frequency components of the optical mode, the treatment is valid.
 For an open waveguide, the modes that are coupled to the electron are instead travelling modes in a continuum~\cite{continuum}.
+This is the most general case and can include the open cavity modes as well.
 The vacuum coupling strength of a continuum frequency mode in a spatial mode family is

 where the profile function $\tilde{\bd{U}}_m(\bd{r},\omega)$ satisfies the wave equation as well, but with normalization condition